A Data-driven ML Approach for Maximizing Performance in LLM-Adapter Serving: Digital Twin extended description

-The proposed Digital Twin (DT) is an offline simulator that replicates an online LLM serving system that serves requests from multiple adapters of the same base model.
-As LLMServingSim~\cite{cho2024llmservingsim}, we mirror the "infinite" loop over the running batch of LLM serving systems, enabling the accurate estimation of key metrics.
+As introduced, the proposed Digital Twin (DT) is an offline emulator that replicates an online \Gls{LLM}-adapter serving system that serves requests from multiple adapters of the same backbone model.
+Specifically, we try to replicate the widely used vLLM~\cite{kwon2023efficient} framework.
+As LLMServingSim~\cite{cho2024llmservingsim}, we mirror the "infinite" loop over the running batch of modern LLM serving systems (online batching)~\cite{yu2022orca}, enabling the accurate estimation of key metrics.
 Figure~\ref{fig:digital_twin-architecture_diagram} illustrates the overall behavior of this loop, the different components involved, and their interactions.
-The DT is build on modular components, each responsible for simulating a specific aspect of the system, that rely on estimators\textemdash described in Subsection~\ref{subsection: DT - Estimators}\textemdash to predict the time required on the different tasks.
+The DT is build on modular components, each responsible for simulating a specific aspect of the system, that rely on predictive performance models\textemdash described in Subsection~\ref{subsection: DT - Estimators}\textemdash to predict the time required on the different tasks.
 Each iteration of the loop follows the same sequence of actions.
-First, new request arrivals are collected based on the current simulation time and the workload conditions, and forwarded to the scheduler.
+First, new request arrivals are collected based on the current simulation time and the workload characteristics, and forwarded to the scheduler.
 The scheduler manages the running batch, removing finished requests and adding new ones.
-As vLLM, we use a \Gls{FCFS} policy and a greedy allocation of KV cache.
+As vLLM, we replicate a \Gls{FCFS} policy with greedy allocation of KV cache and chunked prefill.
 Once the running batch is updated by the scheduler, it is sent to the adapter cache and model components, which replicate the loading and unloading of adapters with a \Gls{LRU} policy and the model forward pass, respectively.

-To run the DT, both workload characteristics and key server configuration parameters\textemdash such as the number of adapter slots\textemdash must be specified.
-The DT supports two operational modes: \textit{full} and \textit{mean}.
-In \textit{full} mode, the simulator requires the exact input and output lengths of each request, while \textit{mean} mode only needs the average and standard deviation (std) of these lengths across all requests.
-The latter is particularly suited for production scenarios, where aggregate statistics are easier to estimate than individual request values.
+To run the DT, the expected workload and adapter characteristics\textemdash adapter rates and sizes\textemdash and key server configuration parameters\textemdash mainly the number of adapter slots\textemdash are given.
+In addition, the DT only needs the expected average and standard deviation of the input and output lengths.